Ella Bridgland on Designing in the City of Discovery

 ella bridgland

 We are passionate about materials and craftsmanship and one of the best parts of the job is commissioning artists and artisans to create special pieces for our projects.
-The process of collaboration and relationships built during these experience are deeply enriching and so important to the way we work and adding meaning to our work.
+The process of collaboration and relationships built during these experiences are deeply enriching and so important to our process and adding meaning to our work.

 designeers